javascript-tutorial/en.javascript.info/5-regular-expressions/15-regexp-infinite-backtracking-problem/article.md

 */!*
 ```

-The same problem persists.

-Here we end the demo of the problem and start looking into what's going on and why it hangs.
+Here we end the demo of the problem and start looking into what's going on, why it hangs and how to fix it.

-## Backtracking
+## Detailed example

 To make an example even simpler, let's consider `pattern:(\d+)*$`.